Cousins Keep the Hooks Hornets Friday Night Football Tradition Alive

 I’ll be honest.
 Sometimes it is difficult to know what to feature about a community while tackling new places on our Small Town Tour.
 That’s why I love our listeners and the members of our online community!
 When in doubt, they take the reins and give us the scoop!

-As a teenager, I’d always heard how big the fish were at Millwood State Park, just nine miles north of Ashdown.
+As a teenager, I’d always heard how big the fish were at Millwood State Park, just nine miles northeast of Ashdown.
 But I don’t recall anyone mentioning the size of the alligators!

 Located at the corner of Constitution Avenue and Main Street, the Two Rivers Museum welcomes visitors beneath a charming black sign with fanciful scrollwork.
 This place showcases the diverse story of a county caught between the Red and Little rivers, a community rich in history and abundant in earthy, hard-working people.